marco-cardoso/property_anomaly_detector/README.md

 https://github.com/marco-cardoso/property_anomaly_detector/blob/master/notebooks/eda.ipynb

 Since the main focus of the project is to detect anomalies related to the monthly rental price there's no point in trying to detect outliers related to the other features.
-We need to give more importance to properties with lower prices.
-So it means that is necessary to find outliers in the lower bound.
+We need to give more importance to properties at lower prices.

-To detect the properties with highest chance to be an anomaly the first step is to load all properties from the MongoDB.
-Then, they are grouped by Type (Flat, studio etc...) and Shared occupancy state (If is a shared property or not).
-The nearest neighbors algorithm ball_tree is applied to each group using the variables latitude, longitude, amount of bedrooms and amount of recepts.
-The algorithm, for each property, detect its 20 nearest neighbors.
+To detect the properties with the highest chance to be an anomaly the first step is to load all properties from the MongoDB.
+Then, they are grouped by Type (Flat, studio, etc...) and Shared occupancy state (If is a shared property or not).
+The nearest neighbors algorithm ball_tree is applied to each group using the variables latitude, longitude, amount of bedrooms, and amount of receipts.
+The algorithm, for each property, detects its 20 nearest neighbors.
 Finally, it calculates the median monthly rental price of the neighbors and subtracts with the price of the property being analysed.
 This process is done for all the properties in MongoDB.
 If the difference between a property and its neighbors is positive it means the property is more expensive, otherwise it is cheaper.
 In order for the score to be more intuitive it is multiplied by -1.
 So the higher the score the higher is the probability of being an anomaly.